wasim-2023/HR-data-analytics/README.md

-here is my second projegt at NSDIC for HR data analytics
+here is my second project at NSDIC for HR data analytics